BawdyAnarchist/quBSD/Future_Development.md

   - Make a Linux VM so that it can use all the wireless protocols.
      - Someone made a post about this in FreeBSD

-net-firewall
-	- pf.conf
-		- Currently does not integrate all unique wireguard ports of clients (net-jails).
-		- needs careful review.
-Use chatGPT-4

 ### UPGRADES